-There are 6 weekend residentials (Friday/Saturday), three each term.
-Students are expected to be available on every Wednesday evening during term time from 6.30 p.m. - 9.30 p.m.
+- Students are expected to be available on every Wednesday evening during term time from 6.30 p.m.
+9.30 p.m.
 On Wednesday evenings content will be delivered "live" on an on-line teaching platform.
-Students can participate from home.
-Another 3 hours of asynchronous self-directed learning will be provided for each week in term time.
+Students can participate from home. - Another 3 hours of self-directed learning will be provided for each week in term time, that can be done whenever in the week it suits the students.

 Please note that students will be expected to devote additional time to study and working on assignments every week.